KerbalKompanion/TelemachusKit/README.md

 ```

 ## Getting Started
+Here's: A quick Guide on how to get started with TelemachusKit.
+You can also look at [Kerbal Kompanion](), my iOS App utilizing this Swift Package
 ### Initiate the Subscription Manager
 To connect to the Telemachus Server just call the `connect()`method with the ip and port of the websocket.
 You can also declare what should happen when the client connects to a server: with the `subManager.onConnect()`method
 ```swift